larocaroja/larocaroja.github.io/_posts/2023-12-25-first-publication.md

 ### Implications and Impact of Our Findings
 ***

-## Looking Ahead: The Future of Sound Event Classification
+## The Future of Sound Event Classification
 ### Summarizing Our Contributions
 You can add interative plots using plotly + iframes :framed_picture: